OrchardCMS/OrchardCore/README.md

 Next you want to clone the Repo. 'git clone https://github.com/OrchardCMS/Brochard.git' and checkout the master branch.

-Run the bootstrap.cmd file included in the repository to bootstrap dnx.
+Run the build.cmd file included in the repository to bootstrap dnx and build solution.

-Load up the solution in Visual studio and do a build.

 Next navigate to 'D:\Brochard\src\OrchardVNext.Web' or where ever your retrospective folder is on the command line in Administrative mode.